wrbl606/pub-dev-toc/PRIVACY_POLICY.md

-pub.dev's Table of Contents does not collect any user data aa it works completely offline.
+pub.dev's Table of Contents does not collect any user data, as it works completely offline.